AdobeDocs/experience-manager-cloud-service.es-ES/help/implementing/dispatcher/caching.md

 <!-- Optionally, instead of using the isLeader approach, one could add an OSGi configuration for the PID org.apache.sling.distribution.journal.impl.publisher.DistributedEventNotifierManager and property deduplicateEvent=true.
 But we'll stick with just one strategy and not mention it (double-check this).**review this**-->

-* (Opcional) Ejecute la lógica empresarial en la `invalidated(String[] paths, String packageId)` método anterior.
+* (Opcional) Ejecute la lógica empresarial en la variable `invalidated(String[] paths, String packageId)` método anterior.

 >[!NOTE]
 >
->La CDN de Adobe no se vaciará cuando Dispatcher se invalide.
-La CDN gestionada por Adobe respeta los TTL y, por lo tanto, no es necesario vaciarla.
+>La CDN de Adobe no se vacía cuando Dispatcher se invalida.
+La CDN administrada por la Adobe respeta los TTL y, por lo tanto, no es necesario vaciarla.

 ### API de replicación {#replication-api}